saymrwulf/prophet/notes.md

-2016-05-04T00:04:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (prophet) 2016-05-23T02:41:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (prophet) 2016-05-24T01:04:00 - Implementing approach from a new paper read last night (prophet)
+2016-05-04T00:04:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (prophet) 2016-05-23T02:41:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (prophet) 2016-05-24T01:04:00 - Implementing approach from a new paper read last night (prophet) 2016-05-24T01:09:00 - Quick fix, referencing a known issue from the official repo (prophet)